IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcaplinktype.md

 number; the upper bit indicates whether the packet is an event or a regular packet - if it's set, the packet is an event.

-The flags are in network byte order (big-endian).
+The flags are in big-endian byte order.
 The interpretation of the flags depends on whether the packet is a regular packet or an event.

 If the packet is a regular packet, the flag bits are: